 Set Up an IRS Payment Plan

-Getting a notice of additional tax due from the IRS is frightening if you cannot afford to pay what the agency says you owe.
+Receiving a notice of extra tax due from the IRS can be scary.
+This is especially true if you cannot pay what they say you owe.
 Keep in mind, however, that you do not have to pay the bill all at once.

-If you fall behind on the payment plan you agreed to, you could be subject to additional enforcement action, including the tax agency garnering your paycheck or even freezing your bank accounts.
+If you fall behind on your payment plan, you may face extra actions.
+This could include the tax agency taking money from your paycheck or freezing your bank accounts.
 Getting the help of a tax resolution professional upfront can help you avoid these serious consequences.

 Explore an Offer in Compromise Settlement